 For the L-STF, L-LTF, L-SIG, BPSK-Mark1, and BPSK-Mark2 fields, the baseband signal is constructed as described in 30.3.9.2 (Non-WUR portion of WUR PHY preamble).

-The WUR-Sync and WUR-Data fields comprises of MC-OOK symbols as described in 30.3.9.3 (WUR-Sync field) and 30.3.10 (WUR-Data field), respectively.
-For the MC-OOK On Symbols in the WUR-Sync field (WUR-Sync On Symbols) and the MC-OOK On Symbols in the WUR-Data field (SymLDROn and SymHDROn), the baseband signal should be obtained by taking the Inverse Discrete Fourier Transform (IDFT) of a set of subcarrier coefficients, which is described by Equation (30-3).
+The WUR-Sync and WUR-Data fields comprises of WUR OOK symbols as described in 30.3.9.3 (WUR-Sync field) and 30.3.10 (WUR-Data field), respectively.
+For the WUR OOK On Symbols in the WUR-Sync field (WUR-Sync On Symbols) and the WUR OOK On Symbols in the WUR-Data field (SymLDROn and SymHDROn), the baseband signal may be obtained by MC-OOK taking the Inverse Discrete Fourier Transform (IDFT) of a set of subcarrier coefficients, which is described by Equation (30-3).
 This general representation holds for WUR-Sync and WUR-Data fields, and the field specific parameters are provided in Table 30-5 (Field specific parameter values for the MC-OOK symbols in WUR-Sync and WUR-Data fields(11ba)).

 where

-is the scaling factor to compensate for 50% duty cycle from MC-OOK.
+is the scaling factor to compensate for 50% duty cycle from WUR OOK.

 is the number of transmit chains as defined in Table 30-4 (Frequently used parameters(11ba)).